 The university has a nurse available on campus in the Student Welfare Office who will make referrals to local hospitals and clinics.
-See the online Guide for Exchange Students https://lnu.se/globalassets/guide-for-international- students-a5.pdf for more information.

 All students sometimes experience personal problems.
-These may be in regards to anxiety, stress, relationship problems, schoolwork, homesickness, or cultural adjustment.
+These may be in regard to anxiety, stress, relationship problems, schoolwork, homesickness, or cultural adjustment.
 In these situations, the counselors offer their services to listen and to give advice.
+This office also puts on meditation sessions and different workshops about personal wellbeing.
 Please see https://lnu.se/en/education/during-yourstudies/student-welfare/ for contact details and further information.
 The Student Welfare Office will provide support to answer any questions you may have.